 Life in D.C.

-The Notre Dame Washington Program is part of the University of California's Washington Center Consortium.
-The building contains both academic space and student apartments.
+The Notre Dame Washington Program is part of the University of California's Washington Center (UCDC) Consortium.
+The building contains both academic space and student apartments and is protected by 24/7 security.
+All spaces are air-conditioned.
 It is located in a prime area of DC close to both the Dupont Circle and Farragut North metro stations, both are just three blocks away.

 Students are expected to prepare their own meals.
-No meal plan is available, however, students receive a stipend to off-set the cost of groceries and meals.
+No meal plan is available, however, students receive a stipend to cover the cost of groceries and meals.

 Students live in a secure building that is staffed by residential assistants and a 24-hour security guard.